Skip to main content Skip to local navigation

 Christian Hegemony

-Christian hegemony refers to the normalization of Christian values, beliefs and practices, as well as the positive and privileged platform individuals of Christian faith are afforded through institutional discourse and design (Kivel, 2009).
+Christian hegemony refers to the normalization of Christian values, beliefs and practices, as well as the positive and privileged platform individuals of Christian faith are afforded within institutions and the larger society (Kivel, 2009).
 It includes “the conscious and unconscious advantages afforded to the Christian faith” (Seifert, 2007, p.
-11) that manifests ideologically, individually, and institutionally (Clark, Vargas, Schlosser, & Alimo, 2002; Schlosser, 2003; Seifert, 2007).
-The historical dominance of Christianity (and particularly Catholicism) in Canada is contentious as it interweaves settler conflicts between the French and English and more impactfully, was wielded as justification for the cultural genocide of Indigenous nations who were viewed through a distorted lens of Christian purity and piety.
+11) that manifests ideologically, individually, and institutionally (Clark et al., 2002; Schlosser, 2003; Seifert, 2007).
+The historical dominance of Christianity in Canada, and particularly Catholicism, is evident in that it was used as a justification for the cultural genocide of Indigenous peoples, who were viewed through a distorted lens of Christian purity and piety by the French and British settler colonials.
 Present day violence and xenophobia toward non-Christian groups continue in Canada where 35% of reported hate crimes are motivated by religion (Statistics Canada, 2018).

-Ideologically, the continued oppression of non-Christian faith groups is perpetuated through message such as, “non-Christian faiths are inferior, or dangerous, or that … non- believers are immoral, sinful, or misguided” (Blumenfeld, 2006, p.
+Ideologically, the continued oppression of non-Christian faith groups is perpetuated through messages such as, “non-Christian faiths are inferior, or dangerous, or that … non- believers are immoral, sinful, or misguided” (Blumenfeld, 2006, p.
 205).
-In fact, the Ontario Education Act (1990) outlines the duty of a teacher under section 264, “to inculcate by precept… the principles of Judeo-Christian morality and the highest regard for truth, justice, loyalty, love of country, humanity, benevolence, sobriety, industry, frugality, purity, temperance and all other virtues” (Ontario Ministry of Education, n.d.).
-The continued centering of Christianity in law, institutional practices, curriculum and cultural norms brings into question the presence and impact of religious oppression in a seemingly multicultural and secularized society.
+In fact, the Ontario Education Act (1990) outlines that the duty of a teacher under section 264 is “to inculcate by precept… the principles of Judeo-Christian morality and the highest regard for truth, justice, loyalty, love of country, humanity, benevolence, sobriety, industry, frugality, purity, temperance and all other virtues” (Ontario Ministry of Education, n.d.).
+The continued centering of Christianity in law, institutional practices, curriculum, and cultural norms brings into question the presence and impact of religious oppression in a seemingly multicultural and secularized society.
+Secularism often functions as a tool for racial and other divisions.
+Sherene Razack (2008) shares, “a colour line, marking the difference between the White, modern, enlightened West and people of colour, in particular, Muslims” (p.
+148).

 In critiquing the logics of Christian Hegemony, we consider the following:

-2. Assumptions of benevolence: The equation of innocence, justice and goodness with Christian values, assuming that these values are unique to Christianity.
-This contributes to the mistrust and dismissal of alternative belief systems or (non-belief systems) that in contrast become of lesser value and virtue.
+2. Assumptions of benevolence: The equation of innocence, justice, and goodness with Christian values, assumes that these values are unique to Christianity.
+This contributes to the mistrust and dismissal of alternative belief systems or non-belief systems that in contrast become of lesser value and virtue.

-3. Secularism as oppression: The Ontario Human Rights Commission explains that efforts to promote assimilation and social cohesion through secularization disproportionately harm non-Christian faith groups by disguising the, “persistence of Christian privilege in Ontarian public culture and institutional life” in what they refer to as “systemic faithism” (Ontario Human Rights Commission, 2013).
+3. Secularism as oppression: The Ontario Human Rights Commission explains that efforts to promote assimilation and social cohesion through secularization disproportionately harms non-Christian groups by disguising the “persistence of Christian privilege in Ontarian public culture and institutional life” in what they refer to as “systemic faithism” (Ontario Human Rights Commission, 2013).
 Individuals with intersectional identities of race, ethnicity, and place of birth, in addition to non-Christian beliefs, are at further risk of being excluded and oppressed under an ideology of secularism.

 In considering the harmful impacts of Christian hegemony on leadership, we consider the following questions: